Last Updated on

 Did you know fruiting figs in the right conditions can grow up to 200 years?
 The fig fruit will typically ripen from August to about late October depending on the cultivar and climate.
 Most trees come in 5 Ga. containers.
 They are deciduous and do give out some shade.
 The fruit can be eaten right off the tree or dried up.

 They are not drought tolerant so they will require regular watering even after they are well established.
 However.
-Once they reach the age of 4-5 years you can water about 2-3 times per week during the hot summer months.
+Once they reach the age of 4-5 years you can cut back to about 2-3 times per week during the hot summer months.

 Fig Tree Types